SuitIThub/SuitIThub/README.md

 ## Skills
 Here's an overview of my skills and areas of expertise:
-- Programming languages: C#, Java, ShaderLab, HLSL, HTML
+- Programming languages: C#, Java, HTML, Python
-- Technologies: Unity, .NET, Android Development
+- Technologies: Unity, .NET, Android Development, RenPy
-- Tools & Frameworks: Visual Studio, Unity Engine
+- Tools & Frameworks: Visual Studio, Visual Studio Code, Unity Engine

 ## GitHub Activity
 I have a moderate level of GitHub activity with a total of 40 commits across 5 public repositories.
 My GitHub account, SuitIThub, was created on March 8, 2023, and has been actively updated as recently as November 20, 2023.
 While most of my contributions are to my own repositories, I aspire to collaborate with others and contribute to open-source projects in the future.